 Batwa Cultural Tours

-Bwindi National Park offers very exciting cultural tours during which you will visit and spend some time with the Batwa pygmies a very interesting unique people.
-While on this cultural tour, you will have a cultural walk led by the local guides to see their community setting, learn about their cultural norms and practices as well as visit a number of their projects they are running locally, have a tour of the traditional beer brewery, participate in the traditional dancing, singing and drama as well as visit the traditional healer.
+The Park offers very exciting cultural tours during which you will visit and spend some time with the Batwa pygmies.
+While on this cultural tour, you will have a cultural walk led by the local guides to see their community setting.
+More so, you will learn about their cultural norms and practices as well as visit a number of their projects.
+You will also participate in the traditional dancing, singing and drama as well as visit the traditional healer.

-For those of you expecting to spend a couple of days in the park, you can opt to go on nature walks as you explore the various trails within the forest.
-During these you will encounter a number of butterflies, small mammals and a number of different primates.
-Below are a number of commonly explored forest trails.
+For those of you expecting to spend a couple of days in the park, you can opt to go on nature walks.
+While here, you explore the various trails within the forest.
+On top of that, will encounter a number of butterflies, small mammals and a number of different primates.
+However, below are a number of commonly explored forest trails.

 This short trail will take you to the beautiful waterfall.
 During the walk you will encounter birds and some monkeys.

-During the Rushurra trail you will enjoy breathtaking views of the western rift valley floor, as well as views into the Democratic Republic of Congo’s Parc Nationale des Virungas and then on a clear day, be sure of seeing the snowcapped Rwenzori Mountain also known as Mountains of the Moon.
+During the Rushurra trail you will enjoy breathtaking views of the western rift valley floor.
+You will as well have views of the Democratic Republic of Congo’s Parc Nationale des Virungas.
+On a clear day, be sure of seeing the snowcapped Rwenzori Mountain also known as Mountains of the Moon.

 Bird Watching Tours

 Bwindi National Park is home to over 345 species of bird among which are 90% of the Albertine Rift endemics.
 An enthusiastic birder may be in position to see as many as one hundred species in a single day.
-Among the commonly seen species in this park are: the Gruer’s Rush Warbler, White tailed Blue Monarch, Yellow-eyed black Fly-catcher, Wilcock’s Honey-guide, Bar-tailed Trogon, Short-tailed Warbler, Kivu Ground Thrush, Dusky Crimson Wing as well as Rusty-faced woodland Warbler
+Among the commonly seen species in this park are: the Gruer’s Rush Warbler, White tailed Blue Monarch.
+Yellow-eyed black Fly-catcher, Wilcock’s Honey-guide, Bar-tailed Trogon, Short-tailed Warbler.
+Kivu Ground Thrush, Dusky Crimson Wing as well as Rusty-faced woodland Warbler etc.

-Because the terrain of Bwindi forest is covered with a rainforest, this offers a safe refuge to a variety of wildlife including 50 different types of reptiles, 300 different types of Butterflies, 10 different types of primate (among which are red tailed monkeys, blue monkeys, L’Hoest’s, black & white colobus monkeys, baboons, as well as the mountain Gorillas), in addition to 80 different types of moths, 120 different types of mammals and 200 different types of trees species.
-Today the park has a list of birds that have been officially recorded present here that includes more than 351 different bird species among which are a number of them on the IUCN red list plus some species endemic to the Albertine Rift.
+Because the terrain of Bwindi forest is covered with a rainforest, this offers a safe refuge to a variety of wildlife.
+These include 50 different types of reptiles, 300 different types of Butterflies and 10 different types of primate.
+In addition, there are 80 different types of moths, 120 different types of mammals and 200 different types of trees species.
+Today the park has a list of birds that have been officially recorded present here.
+These includes more than 351 different bird species among which are a number of them on the IUCN red list.

 How to get to Bwindi National Park